smartparrot/embedding_rag/readme.md

 This project is based on the llama_index framework and references the project https://github.com/percent4/embedding_rerank_retrieval.

-It is worth noting that embedding_rerank_retrieval uses the llama_index framework to generate data by calling OpenAI's API.
-This project improves upon this by enabling the entire development process to use local models with the llama_index framework, thus reducing development costs and enhancing data security.
+It is worth noting that on llama_index website, it generates data by calling OpenAI's API.
+This project improves this by enabling the entire development process by using local models with the llama_index framework, thus reducing development costs and enhancing data security.

 ### Training Phase:
 (1) Data Preprocessing